ltifi/Rick-Morty-Project/README.md

 Quickstart

-Our mission is to create a REST API that for the user to write comments about the characters and episodes of the Rick&Morty anime.
+Our mission is to create a REST API for the user to write comments about the characters and episodes of the Rick&Morty anime.

 -- Requirements --